 Because timberland isn’t developed real estate, you likely won’t be able to secure traditional lending products to acquire it.
 This means you may need to have enough cash on-hand to purchase without a loan.
 This presents a much higher barrier to entry compared with most residential and even some commercial developments.

 If you own timberland outright, you’ll also need to hire a timberland management organization (TMO).
 The TMO will essentially farm the trees on your forestry land.
 The TMO may also help you harvest the trees, and process them into timber products ready to sell.

 Peripheral timberland investing

 If you don’t have the capital necessary to purchase timberland outright, or if you want to make a smaller investment in forestry land, you could put your money into a real estate investment trust (REIT) or exchange-traded fund (ETF) specializing in timberlands.

-Regardless of how you chose to invest in forestry lands, making an investment in timberland could help you move toward financial independence and generate passive income with very little effort.
-Buying forestry lands outright or purchasing a stake in an REIT or ETF allows you to take advantage of the investment opportunity presented by a sustainable, renewable natural resource.
+Regardless of how you chose to invest in forestry lands, investing in timberland could help you move toward financial independence and generate passive income with very little effort.
+Buying forestry lands outright or purchasing a stake in a REIT or ETF allows you to take advantage of the investment opportunity presented by a sustainable, renewable natural resource.

 The key takeaway when investing in forestry is to pay close attention to macroeconomic trends and understand the life cycle of timberland.
 Understand that the trees on the land are just as valuable as the land itself—if not more so!
 Forestry can be a great investment, but it takes a long time horizon to realize returns.